COMING SOON!

 • Minimum 10 Contact Hours

 Completed a minimum of 10 contact hours of nursing continuing education in radiation oncology nursing or an academic elective in radiation oncology nursing within three years (36 months) prior to application.
 The contact hours must have been provided or formally approved by an acceptable accredited provider or approver of continuing nursing education (CNE) or nursing continuing professional development (NCPD).
-Up to five (50%) of the 10 required oncology nursing contact hours may be accredited continuing medical education (CME) in radiation.
+Up to five (50%) of the 10 required oncology nursing contact hours may be accredited continuing medical education (CME) or continuing pharmacy education (CPE) in radiation.
+Continuing education accredited via Joint Accreditation/Interprofessional Continuing Education (IPCE) must specify hours awarded by ANCC, ACCME, or ACPE, to be accepted by ONCC.

 Nursing Practice

-Nursing practice may be work experience that is direct and/or indirect patient care in the clinical practice, nursing administration, education, research, or consultation in the specialty represented by the credential.
-The position must be one that may be filled by a Registered Nurse.
-A position that may also be filled by another licensed care provider may qualify as nursing practice so long as the position may be filled by an RN.
+Nursing practice may be work experience that is direct and/or indirect patient care in clinical practice, nursing administration, education, research, or consultation in the specialty represented by the credential.
+The position must be one that requires a Registered Nurse/Advanced Practice Registered Nurse (RN/APRN).
+A position that may be filled by another licensed care provider will qualify as nursing practice so long as RN/APRN is included among the licensed care providers who can fill the role.

 About the Exam